isweethero/cubarimoe-tachidesk/README.md

 <img width="160" src="http://foundation.zurb.com/sites/docs/assets/img/logos/browser-stack.svg" alt="BrowserStack"/>

 ## About this fork
-Trying to implement Tachidesk into Cubari.
-This was done by creating a new proxy source (used a existing imgbox one for the base) and poiting the Tachidesk API to it.
+Trying to implement the Cubari Viewer.
+This was done by creating a new proxy source (used a existing imgbox one for the base) and pointing the Tachidesk API to it.
 Not all Tachidesk API endpoints are mapped, but basic reading should work.

 ## Usage
 In the link bar: